aptivator/simple-s3-terraform/README.md

 The software was created as a part of a technical project to launch AWS S3 buckets with the following possible features: logging, tags, versioning, and KMS encryption.
 Terraform code is assembled as a module and can be referenced via a path to this repository.
-The up-to-date AWS infrastructure constructs were employing in building `simple-s3-terraform`.
+The up-to-date AWS infrastructure constructs were employed in building `simple-s3-terraform`.

 ## Prerequisites

-Installed `terraform` is required.  [`tfenv`](https://github.com/tfutils/tfenv) is recommended to easily acquire and switch different versions of the tool.
+Installed `terraform` is required.  [`tfenv`](https://github.com/tfutils/tfenv) is recommended to easily acquire and activate different versions of the tool.

 ## Usage